Primary

 Keep your knees only 2-3 inches off the ground and your hips level with your shoulders.
 Move opposite hand and foot together—right hand with left foot, left hand with right foot.
 Take small, controlled steps rather than long reaches.
 The movement should be smooth and quiet, not choppy and loud.

-Want Bear Crawl in your program?
+See where Bear Crawl fits in your weekly plan

 Start on hands and knees.